 Frances Perkins was born in 1880 in Massachusetts.
 During her childhood, she often spent summers visiting her grandmother at the Perkins Family Homestead in Newcastle, Maine.
 She always considered this her "true home," and lived there later in life.1 Perkins challenged gender norms of the day by attending college.
-In the late-nineteenth century, it was unusual for women to receive advanced education as they were expected to become wives, mothers, and caretakers.
-Attending Mount Holyoke College, Perkins learned about the dangers of sweatshop work and child labor, which later influenced her career.
+In the late nineteenth century, it was unusual for women to receive advanced education as they were expected to become wives, mothers, and caretakers.
+At Mount Holyoke College, Perkins learned about the dangers of sweatshop work and child labor, which later influenced her career.

 In 1933, President Franklin Roosevelt appointed Perkins as Secretary of the Department of Labor.
 Perkins became the first woman to hold a cabinet position.
-She worked with President Roosevelt to enact social welfare programs as part of the New Deal, including Social Security and the Fair Labor Standards Act.
-She also led efforts to eliminate child labor and establish a minimum wage.
+She worked with President Roosevelt to enact social welfare laws and programs as part of the New Deal, including Social Security and the Fair Labor Standards Act.
+She also continued to lead efforts to eliminate child labor and establish a minimum wage.
 When President Harry Truman took office in 1945, he selected a new Secretary of Labor, and Perkins' tenure ended.
 She continued in federal service on the United States Civil Service Commission, where she fought against discrimination in federal hiring.
 She left the Commission when Paul died in 1952.

-Downey, Kristin.
-The Woman Behind the New Deal: The Life of Frances Perkins, FDR’s Secretary of Labor and his Moral Conscience.
-New York: The DoubleDay Publishing Group, 2009.
+Downey, Kirstin.
+The Woman Behind the New Deal: The Life of Frances Perkins.
+New York: Doubleday, 2009.

 Martin, George, Madam Secretary, Frances Perkins.
 Boston: Houghton Mifflin, 1976.

 Pasachoff, Naomi.
 Frances Perkins: Champion of the New Deal.
 New York: Oxford University Press, 1999.